 Understanding Inventory Bars In The Tracker

-Why are the bars in the Product Tracker's graph orange, blue or black?
+Why are the bars in the Product Tracker's graph dark orange, light orange or blue?

 That's a great question!
 So let's start with the basics:

 - The blue bars represent the seller's inventory.